-Enter an experiment name in the Experiment Name textbox and add details on the experiment in the Description and Cell Type(s) text boxes (both optional).
+Enter an experiment name in the Experiment Name textbox and add details on the experiment in the Description text box and Cell Type(s) (both optional).
+The details will be saved with the experiment and are searchable.

 Vessel

 Select the appropriate cell culture vessel map in the Vessel drop-down menu.
 The following vessels are supported with black and blue vessel holder configurations: